tracysurf/dashboard-note/README.md

-# Dashboard Note
+# WordPress Plugin - Simple Dashboard Note
-WordPress Plugin — This plugin adds a simple, editable note widget to the WordPress admin dashboard to display custom documentation and production notes.
-It is ideal for reference information about CSS classes, dependencies, resources, production details, and other important data related to theme or WordPress installation.
+Enhance your WordPress admin dashboard with a simple, editable note widget.
+This plugin is perfect for providing theme or installation references, serving as a reminder for your future self, or acting as a guide for other site editors.
+Use it to document CSS classes, dependencies, resources, production details, and other important information related to your theme or WordPress installation—all conveniently accessible within your dashboard.

 ## Features